LeszekR/movie-app/RECRUITMENT_TASK_COMMENTS.md

   order to separate navigation concern from UI and business logic and keep feature-local navigation separated from global nav
-- refactored `MovieListState` to incorporate navigation commands in the form of abstract class `NavigationCommand` implementations,
+- refactored `MovieListState` to incorporate navigation commands in the form of abstract class `NavigationCommand` implementations, where `NavigationCommand` follows single-use pattern to prevent unnecessary navigation calls
-- replaced `Riverpod` DI with `get_it`
-- introduced handling all exceptions by logging or rethrowing them to be handled in calling code
+- implemented the view's state management and navigation to and from `TwoButtonView` with with `BLoC`, using `Cubit` for state management
+- introduced `CircularProgressIndicator` showing during async tasks, navigated to and from in `BlocListener` by global `AppNavigator`
 - introduced proper `MessageDialog` class to communicate errors and messages to the user; the class uses `ButtonBuilder` to create standardized buttons
 - centralized Widget sizes in single class `AppSizes` to control app's look from one place in the code
+- introduced handling all exceptions by logging or rethrowing them to be handled in calling code

 #